Travelers: Claims Via Smartphone have Tripled

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Travelers, a property-casualty insurer that sells primarily through independent agents and brokers, offers two such applications for Apple’s iOS, Blackberry OS, and Google’s Android OS.
+Travelers, a property-casualty insurer that sells their insurance products primarily through independent agents and brokers, offers two such applications for Apple’s iOS, Blackberry OS, and Google’s Android OS.

 In their review, they found that the number of claims filed from their smartphone applications “Auto Accident Help” (available for both Android and iOS platforms) and “Quick Connect” (available for Blackberry OS) had more than tripled in the first four months of 2011 compared to the first four months of 2010.